Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 For example, people who came to Taiwan from the mainland during the Chinese Civil War were unable to return to the mainland for a long time.

-Furthermore, Taiwanese living overseas who were critical of the Kuomintang government or who called for independence from the Republic of China were restricted from entering Taiwan.
+Furthermore, Taiwanese living overseas who were critical of the KMT government or who called for independence from the Republic of China were restricted from entering Taiwan.

 画像